 There are five guidelines you need to follow to curate content for your blog.

 1. Planning and researching topics

 If you’re trying to build your brand, then sticking to your niche/industry is a good rule of thumb.
 Consistency is key to building an audience that finds your blog to be a reliable source of information.
 Going by the same logic, this is how you can find topics- by exploring reliable sources in your industry.

 One quick method to monitor your industry is by creating feeds and adding dependable sources to aggregate content from.
 Cronycle has nifty pre-curated topics that have top thought leaders/influencers and content shared by them.
-This can be a quick way to come across new sources to either curating content from or explore their content to see what their sources are.
+This can be a quick way to come across new sources to curate content from or explore their content to see what their sources are.

-Using your competitors as sources to curate content is another good way to get an idea of what type of content they are sharing and what’s performing well.
+Using your competitors as sources to curate content is another good way to get an idea of what type of content they are sharing and performing well.
 Ahrefs shows organic search terms and metrics for competitors, which helps track them and outrank them.

 2. Selecting sources to aggregate content

 First and foremost, a strong source needs to be reliable and recognizable to your readership.
 A source that has a large following is more likely to boost your traffic as well.

 You’ll want your sources to be credible and factual.
 Checking a website’s Domain Authority (DA) on Moz helps distinguish credible ones from the not-so-well-known ones.
 The higher the DA, the better it is; after all, they wouldn’t be ranking high if they produce poor quality content.